 2. Detection of an immune cellular response against the pathogen- Bartonella skin tests.
 No longer used

-Serological testing such as indirect fluorescence assay for B. henselae antibodies was the first microbiological test available but currently, has a variable positive predictive value.
+Serological testing such as indirect fluorescence assay for B. henselae antibodies was the first microbiological test available but has a variable positive predictive value.
 It is an indirect diagnostic method which can be negative in the early stage of the disease.
-In some studies, the positive predictive value of the indirect immunofluorescence assay for B. henselae was reported to be high (≥91.4%).
+In some studies, the positive predictive value of the indirect immunofluorescence assay for B. henselae was reported to be high (=91.4%).
 Conversely, some studies found a lack of sensitivity of the serological test among patients with CSD.
 While there is variability in multiple studies of B henselae IgG and IgM indirect fluorescent antibody and ELISA serology, typical sensitivity values are approximately 50% to 80%, whereas specificity is 90% to 100%.
 Sensitivity increases when there is a higher clinical index of suspicion for CSD.
-An IgM titer of 1:16 or higher indicates acute disease, with 3-month duration of detection in 50% of patients.
+An IgM titer of 1:16 or higher shows acute disease, with a 3-month duration of detection in 50% of patients.
 An IgG titer higher than 1:256 is considered evidence of current or past Bartonella infection.
 Unlike culture and PCR of blood, serology does not rely on Bartonella being present in the blood.
 It can be used to evaluate response to therapy.

 Advanced diagnostic techniques such as PCR on lymph node or other material have been applied to the detection of Bartonella.
 PCR provides the advantages of high specificity and rapid identification, however lacking in sensitivity, ranging from 43% to 76%.
 The sensitivity of PCR with samples of lymph node tissue or aspirates is 30-60% for CSD.
-Polymerase chain reaction can detect different Bartonella species; specificity is very high, but the sensitivity is lower than with serology.
+Polymerase chain reaction can detect different Bartonella species; specificity is high, but the sensitivity is lower than with serology.

 Management of cat scratch disease depends on the clinical presentation of the disease.
-Patients who present with milder presentations such as lymphadenopathy, fever were usually not place on antimicrobial regimen because of the self-limiting nature of the disease.
+Patients who present with milder presentations such as lymphadenopathy, and fever were usually not place on antimicrobial regimen because of the self-limiting nature of the disease.

-For patients with extensive lymphadenopathy, oral Azithromycin at 500 mg on the first day and 250 mg on days 2 to 5 .
+For patients with extensive lymphadenopathy, oral azithromycin at 500 mg on the first day and 250 mg on days 2 to 5.

 For retinitis, oral Doxycycline 100 mg twice daily for 4-6 wk and oral rifampin 300 mg twice daily for 4-6 weeks